Depeche Mode 'Speak & Spell' 1981 |

 Depeche Mode are a young (average age 19), adventurous, dancey pop band from Basildon, England.
 They were formed in March 1980 as a three-piece, two guitar and synthesizer outfit, but later switched to all synthesizers because they liked the sound better.

 Their music--catchy, silvery melodies with a solid back-beat--is chiefly written by Vince Clark, with some songs by Martin Gore.
-It's performed by Gore and Andrew Fletcher on synthesizers and Dave Gahan on vocals.
+It's performed by Gore and Andrew Fletcher on synthesizers and David Gahan on vocals.

 Their name--pronounced De-pech-ay, regardless of the lack of an accent!--was taken from a French magazine.
 While it means "hurry up fashion, " there's nothing hurried about the band or the music.
 The only thing quick about Depeche Mode has been their success in the U.K., and that's well deserved.